-Materials in this workbook along with the videos can be downloaded for free from Up to Me at eliminatestigma.org.
+Materials in this workbook along with the videos can be downloaded for free from Up to Me at WISEwisconsin.org or Wisewisconsin.org/up-to-me..

 CHILD SAFETY AND MANDATED REPORTING

 Children in this program may disclose information that suggests neglect, or one of three kinds of abuse: physical, psychological/emotional, and sexual.
 All states in the United States and most nations around the world have mandated reporter laws that require a responsible adult to promptly report the abuse to authorities.
 Up to Me must include an authorized and responsible adult as a co-facilitator who is the mandated reporter of record.
 Most times, that adult will be an employee of the institution or agency offering Up to Me: school, clinic, faith-based community.
 That person is responsible for being fully informed about reporting responsibilities and timelines in their jurisdiction. (see page 6)